talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

     - Complete solution found
     - There are NO section allocation changes to existing course requests (i.e. no perturbations)
         - Compared the initial solution.xml file to this updated solution.xml file in IntelliJ and looking at the differences

+- Created SeparateModifiedInputProcessing.py to solve the perturbations issue.
+Testing on 2020-Sem1-CAES-Wvl-no-conflicts problem instance, on its Scenario 1.
+(See above)